Tel: 02074875244

 Prescribing of medicines by your GP following assessment or treatment by a Private Doctor

 If you are entitled to NHS care you do not lose your entitlement to further NHS treatment if you choose to buy additional private care.
-This leaflet explains the responsibilities of your GP when they are asked to prescribe a medicine after your appointment with a private doctor.

 Whenever a GP prescribes a medicine for you they are taking full responsibility for your care, even if the medicine is recommended for you by another doctor.
 It, therefore, cannot always be expected that your GP will prescribe the medicine(s) recommended for you by the private doctor.